AdarshKC/DIC-s-Terrace-Farming/README.md

 #### [Problem Statement](/problem_statement.pdf)
 #### [Final Report](/final_report.pdf)

-### We have made a bot for step-up and step-down motion.
+### We have made a bot for stair ascending and descending motion.
 It also does basic agricultural activities like ploughig and sowing.
 ### This bot can be further scaled and integrated to do all major agriultural activities i.e. Terrace Farming in real life.
 ### Our team competed with all the IITs and finally we got BRONZE for our performance.